What does a scholarship include?

 How does the recruiting process work?

 USA Sport Connect acts on your behalf to promote you, the student-athlete to specific universities.
-These universities are selected based on your high school grades, SAT score, sporting ability, and most importantly your desired course of study.
+These universities are selected based on your high school grades, SAT score, sporting ability, and your desired course of study.

 We then forward your video profile and resumes to select coaches and maintain constant communication with them.
-Many coaches will reach out to you as soon as possible to learn more about you, and educate you about their program and university.
+Many coaches will reach out to you as early as possible to learn more about you, and educate you about their program and university.

 Is video that important?

 Yes, for most sports your video profile is the first thing that coaches look at to determine if you might be an appropriate fit for their team.
 You will need to provide USA Sport Connect with game footage and sometimes independent skill footage.
 We will then edit and package it appropriately for coaches.

 Other sports will rely on race results and times, but some footage is still important.